Accelerating the Shift

 - OEB speakers are responsible for their own travel and accommodation.
 When making the arrangements, please have in mind that the main conference takes place on two days (Thursday and Friday, December 3-4), and your proposal can be placed in a session on any of these days.
 Please do not restrict your attendance to one part of the conference only.

 - Speakers will be asked to provide their biography, photo and, optionally, additional materials, depending on the format of their session.
-The provided materials will be featured on the OEB website and in the conference Book of Abstracts.
+The provided materials will be featured on the OEB website and in the conference Book of Abstracts, published with an ISBN.

 - Once the conference programme has been announced, speakers will be able to find their speaking slot in the OEB online agenda.
 Please note that the conference programme is subject to change.